Biggest Culture Shocks in Ireland for International Students

 Well Connected yet Complicated Public Transport

-Especially in Dublin, the bus system is very confusing, you may find it difficult to find a correct bus to your route because no one knows the exact schedule.
+Especially in Dublin, the bus system is very confusing, you may find it difficult to find the correct bus for your route because no one knows the exact schedule.
 However, you can go anywhere by other means of transport.

 A Catholic Society